ShivaranjaniGR/UVM_TB_DFF/README.md

 phase.drop_objection(this);

 ## in ENVIRONMENT ->
-we dont need a run
+we dont need a run phase in environment.

+## in Driver ->